knodesec/go-historybuffer/README.md

 # History Buffer
 History buffer is based on a circular buffer, but without reads changing the head pointer.
 This allows for a historical log of *n* bytes to be retrieved by the consumer at any point.
 This has a fairly narrow use case, as bytes are often only important in context.

+This package is currently not safe for concurrent use.
 #### Installation
 ```
 go get -v github.com/knodesec/go-historybuffer